 If the ad relevance is below average, the first thing you should do is improve your ad copies.
 Then look at how the Quality Score changes.
 If it remains low, you should change match types.

 Also, you may see different Quality Scores for the same keyword across campaigns and ads.
 This is because the score is influenced by factors such as targeting settings, ad content, landing page quality, and more.

 Broad match modifier is no longer supported

 In February 2021, Google announced that it would phase out the broad match modifier (BMM).
 In this regard, you should consider the following key points:

-- As of February 2021, both phrase match and broad match modified keywords will show the same behaviour.
+- Both phrase match and broad match modified keywords show the same behaviour.

 - The new matching rules for phrase match will consider word order when relevant to the meaning.
-For example, the phrase match keyword “tickets LA to Sacramento” will continue to cover searches like “cheap tickets LA to Sacramento” and “LA tickets to Sacramento.”
-If a user searches for reversed direction, the ads won’t show.
+For example, the phrase match keyword “tickets LA to Sacramento” continues to cover searches like “cheap tickets LA to Sacramento” and “LA tickets to Sacramento.”
+If a user searches for a reversed direction, the ads don’t show.

-- As of July 2021, advertisers will no longer be able to add modifiers to keywords in Google Ads.
-Existing BMM keywords will continue to serve using the new behavior.
+- From July 2021, advertisers are no longer able to add modifiers to keywords in Google Ads.
+Existing BMM keywords continue to serve using the new behavior.

 You don’t need to perform any actions to shift from BMM to phrase match—the system considers their matching behavior the same.
 However, you should carefully monitor your keywords’ performance and make changes if needed.
 PromoNavi’s GDS report will come in handy here.
 From the Keywords performance section, you will learn whether your keywords are effective or not.